robander/metadita.tutorial.plugins/README.md

 existing type) that makes use of new parameters.
 Based on [Moody HTML for variable content](http://metadita.org/toolkit/moodyhtml.html)
 1. `org.metadita.morse`: Morse code?
 Really?
 How to create a new transformation type that really is an entirely new format.
 Based on [But what if I _want_ a whole new transform dot dot dot?](http://metadita.org/toolkit/morse.html)
+1. `org.metadita.html5zip`: OK, the blog post isn't up yet.
+But it's coming.
+Until then, this is a helpful plugin that only works with the new DITA-OT 2.5, taking advantage of a new internal parameter to very easily turn HTML5 output into a zip.